simonbermudez/ical_to_gcal/README.md

 - `--token`: Cached OAuth token file (default: "token.json")
 - `--prune-missing`: Delete Google events not present in current ICS feed
 - `--dry-run`: Show what would change without actually modifying the calendar
+- `--future-only`: Only sync events that start in the future (skip past events).
+For recurring events, this checks if the recurrence has future occurrences based on the UNTIL date.

 ### Examples

+#### Local Python Usage

 **Sync to primary calendar:**
 ```bash